sravan-ankireddy/nams/README.md

 # nams
-Neural Augmented Min Sum based on Neural Offset Min Sum
+Neural Augmented Min-Sum based on Neural Offset Min Sum

 This repository includes:
 - A PyTorch implementation of augmenting min-sum decoder for linear block codes.